WORLD'S FIRST AI-POWERED INSECT MINI-FARM

-The X1 is the world’s first autonomous, cost-effective insect mini-farm that converts waste biomass, such as excess feedstock or food waste into insect biomass, rich in proteins and fats.
-Tried and tested on chicken farms, it can be used to produce any animal feed.
+The X1 is the world’s first autonomous insect farm that converts waste, such as excess feedstock or food waste, into insects, rich in proteins and fats.
+It can be used to tackle food waste and produce sustainable feed.

-X1 produces up to five tonnes of protein per year from a range of biomasses.
-With the highest protein yield square metre per annum, this is a massive boost to food security.
+The X1 produces up to five tonnes of insect protein per year from a range of biomasses.
+With a protein yield much higher than traditional animal feeds, it offers a massive boost to food security.

-X1 avoids the emissions associated with landfill, and promotes a more circular food system, providing greater resilience and flexibility in times of need.
+The X1 introduces various organic wastes that would otherwise be discarded back into the food chain.
+It promotes a more circular food system, providing greater resilience and flexibility in times of need.